 The post The BBA and Busing in Boston appeared first on Beyond the Billable.

 The BBA Lawyer for the Day in the Boston Housing Court Program relies on dedicated volunteers who donate their time to assistant landlords and tenants.

-Volunteer Lawyers Project of the Boston Bar Association thanks the following attorneys who accepted cases or provided consultation through the Lawyer for the Day in the Boston Housing Court Program or the Chapter 7 Bankruptcy Program in May and June:
+Volunteer Lawyers Project of the Boston Bar Association thanks the following attorneys who accepted cases or provided consultation through the Lawyer for the Day in the Boston Housing Court Program in July and August:

 Lawyer for the Day Volunteers

 Brent Davis, Roger Williams School of Law

 Paul Formella, Goodwin Procter LLP

 Martsyl Joseph, Committee for Public Counsel Services – Roxbury